PrefectHQ/prefect-gcp/README.md

 pip install "prefect-gcp[aiplatform]"
 ```

-Then, register to [view the blocks](https://orion-docs.prefect.io/ui/blocks/) on Prefect Cloud.
-A listing of available blocks in this collection can be found [here](https://prefecthq.github.io/prefect-gcp/blocks_listing/).
+A list of available blocks in this collection and their setup instructions can be found [here](https://prefecthq.github.io/prefect-gcp/blocks_list/).

 ### Download blob from bucket